A family of symmetric functions associated with Stirling permutations: Stirling permutations

 Now we consider permutations of the multiset $\{1,1,2,2,\cdots,n,n\}$ satisfying the condition that all the numbers between the two occurrences of any fixed number $m$ are larger than $m$, that is, multiset permutations $\theta$ satisfying the following condition:

-To this family, denoted $\Q_n$ for $n\ge0$, belongs for example the permutation $12234431$ but not the permutation $11322344$ since $2$ is less than $3$ and $2$ is between the two occurrences of $3$.
-The permutations in $\Q_n$ were introduced by Gessel and Stanley in \cite{StanleyGessel1978} and are known as \emph{Stirling Permutations}.
+For example the permutation $12234431$ satisfies condition \eqref{condition:stirling} but the permutation $11322344$ does not ($2<3$ and $2$ is between the two occurrences of $3$).
+The permutations satisfying condition \eqref{condition:stirling} were introduced by Gessel and Stanley in \cite{StanleyGessel1978} and are known as \emph{Stirling permutations}.
+For $n\ge0$ we will denote the set of Stirling permutations of $\{1,1,2,2,\cdots,n,n\}$ by $\Q_n$.

 For $\theta \in \Q_n$, assuming always that $\theta_0=\theta_{2n+1}=0$, consider the sets